We’ve Got a New Mobile App

 Reading time: 5 Minutes

 Of course, everyone's exact milestones will be a little different, depending on their life specifics and the goals they've set.
-However, you can use these general guidelines as a good starting point to check whether you're on the right path.
+Let’s explore how you can reach your possible by leveraging the latest updates for 2025 to enhance your retirement plan.

 Age 20 - Start a 401(k)

 The time to start saving for retirement is now.
-Don't wait until you get paid more or you have "extra" money.
-Take advantage of the tax and compounding benefits of your company's 401k plan and strive to save at least 15 percent of your pre-tax income.
-You may not have a lot of money at this stage of your life, but you do have something much more valuable: time.
-It's never too early to start saving for retirement.
+Don’t wait until you earn more or have “extra” money.
+Take advantage of the tax and compounding benefits of your company’s 401(k) plan and strive to save at least 15 percent of your pre-tax income.
+In 2025, the contribution limit for 401(k) plans is $23,500, giving you more room to grow your savings.

 Age 25 - Update Your Investment Strategy